- The masked hunter (Reduvius personatus) is a type of assassin bug.

 Masked hunters can be found in and around buildings.

-- They typically live outdoors, especially in wooded areas.
+- They live outdoors, especially in wooded areas.

-- They feed on a variety of small insects and other arthropods and may venture indoors in search of food.
+- They feed on a variety of small insects and other arthropods, such as lacewings, sowbugs and earwigs.

 - The bite feels like a bee sting followed by numbness and swelling.